 2 tablespoons white sugar

 Stir sugar into vinegar, pour on raspberries, stir with a metal spoon, let cool, then seal the bottle or jar with its top.
 Let stand at room temperature in a dark place for 10 days, then filter into a new bottle or jar.
 If you wish, you may add 2 or 3 raspberries for decoration.

 Some suggest that the colour can be enhanced — without affecting the taste — by adding a few dried hibiscus flowers (of the Hibiscus sabdariffa variety)

 Store out of the light, or the colour will be affected.

-Raspberry Vinegar was very popular in the 1980s, along with shoulder pads.
+Raspberry Vinegar was very popular in North America in the 1980s.